 Job hunting can be tricky, especially if you’re looking for your first full-time job.
 The good news is, a lot of resume dilemmas have surprisingly simple answers — like how to list a degree on your resume when you haven’t graduated yet.

-It’s fine — even normal — to list an expected graduation date on your resume before you have your degree in hand.
-Keep scrolling for tips on exactly how to list expected graduation on a resume, including formatting guidelines and tips for unique situations.
+It's fine — even normal — to list an expected graduation date on your resume before you complete your degree.
+Just list your degree information in your education section as you would for a completed degree, followed by your expected graduation date.

-How to list an expected graduation date on a resume
+How to list an expected graduation date on your resume

 You can list expected graduation on a resume in the exact same way as you would list a completed degree — as long as you make it clear that you haven’t graduated yet.
 Here’s how:

-Here are some examples of listing expected graduation on a resume that you can copy and paste:
+Here are some examples of how to put a pending degree on your resume that you can copy and paste:

 Resume Worded University, Boston, MA